Welcome to Wealthcommon Currency Central

 cannot be counted upon for net influx.
 The euro may look better for a time, but it is essentially in the same mess since Europe is also in debt.
-Also many foreign banks and currencies are sured by the depreciating US Dollar.
+Note too that many foreign banks and currencies are sured by the depreciating U.S. dollar.
 An assortment of world unbacked currencies abound, modelling themselves after the fiat dollar.
-And don't be fooled with US dollar rallies or any fiat currency rallies as far as a long-term indicator of security.
+And don't be fooled with U.S. dollar rallies or any paper currency rallies as far as a long-term indicator of security.
 These basket indicators measure the fiat currencies relative to one another.
 So, one may look stronger for a time but that can be just because the other currencies in the index are

-Despite some historical periods of perceived strength in paper money and of confidence in central banks and definitely discounting the manipulations of governments, bank cartels and the complacency of fooled populations -- an adjusted long-term measure against gold, silver or even something like oil (minus the supply disruptions) will tip off the true nature and ultimate decline of fiat currencies.
+Despite some historical periods of perceived strength in paper money and of confidence in central banks, manipulations of governments and bank cartels.
+An adjusted long-term measure against gold, silver or even something like oil (minus the supply disruptions) will tip off the true nature and ultimate decline of fiat currencies.
 Similarly, over time the price of fast food combos, movie tickets and even ganja are much truer indicators of a fiat currency's performance and final destination as opposed to indexed baskets of floating fiat currencies.

 Trends indicate that the dollar and the other unbacked monies' downfall isn't just an American problem -- it is a worldwide economic problem looming.
 Everyone should become increasingly wary as